ayyazzafar/building-a-jwt-authentication-system-angular-nodejs-mongodb-youtube-tutorial-source/readme.md

 # Building a JWT Authentication System (Angular + Node.js + MongoDB)

-This repository contains the complete source code for the YouTube tutorial “[Build JWT Authentication with Angular & Node.js](https://youtu.be/wyvnIb-oiAo)”.
+This repository contains the complete source code for the YouTube tutorial “[Building a JWT Authentication System (Angular + Node.js + MongoDB)](https://youtu.be/wyvnIb-oiAo)”.
 The project demonstrates how to build a secure login and signup system using Angular for the frontend and Node.js (Express) for the backend, all secured with JWT-based authentication.

 ## Overview